 – A misguided generalisation is that disabled people like myself are asexual and do not have romantic relationships.

 – Being wheelchair bound, I clearly can’t have and don’t want children.

 – Friends are too often mistaken for carers.

-– I’m in a wheelchair therefore I must be taking lots of medication and cannot drink alcohol.
+– I’m in a wheelchair therefore I must be taking LOTS of medication and cannot drink alcohol.

-– I must be contagious.
+– I have a disability therefore I must be contagious.

 – I don’t go out or have fun like my peers.